OPSWAT/metadefender-k8s/helm_charts/mdicapsrv-README.md

 This is a Helm chart for deploying MetaDefender ICAP (https://www.opswat.com/products/metadefender/icap) in a Kubernetes cluster

 This chart can deploy the following depending on the provided values:
-- One or mode MD ICAP Server instances
+- One or more MD ICAP Server instances

 ## Installation